brettz9/eslint-plugin-query/README.md

     restrict them (though when used in linting, it indeed serves the purpose of restriction).
 3. You can use arbitrary JavaScript in your template syntax
-4. I hope to expand to other rules for querying (and possibly formatting/sorting results).
+4. We can support other rules for querying, e.g., as already added with `query/no-missing-syntax` (and possibly other means of formatting/sorting results).

 ## Installation